nystudio107/craft/README.md

 ## Setting Local Dev

-You'll need Docker desktop for your platform installed to run devMode in local development
+You'll need Docker desktop for your platform installed to run the project in local development

 * Set up a `.env` file in the `cms/` directory, based off of the provided `example.env`
 * Set up a `.env.sh.` file in the `scripts/` directory, based off of the provided `example.env.sh`